-- 41. (1) There shall be established for the purpose of issuing permits for the operation of public passenger vehicles a board of persons to be called the Public Transport Board (hereinafter referred to as the Board) which shall have the powers and discharge the duties conferred or imposed upon the Board by or under the provisions of this or any other Law. - (2) The Board shall consist of the Director of Tourism as Chairman, the Commissioner or such other officer of the Royal Cayman Islands Police Force as may be nominated in writing for the purpose by the Commissioner, the Director of the Port Authority, the Director of the Civil Aviation Authority and the Principal Secretary of the Portfolio of Communications, Works and Agriculture. - (3) Every question or matter to be determined by the Board shall be decided by the majority vote of all the members. - (4) Subject to the foregoing provisions of this section and to any regulations made under this Part, the Board shall have power to regulate its own procedure.
+- 41. (1) There is established, for the purpose of issuing permits for the operation of public passenger vehicles, a board called the Public Transport Board (hereinafter referred to as the Board) which shall have the powers and discharge the duties conferred or imposed upon the Board under this or any other law. - (2) The Board shall consist of the Director of Tourism as Chairman, the Commissioner or such other officer of the Royal Cayman Islands Police Force as may be nominated in writing for the purpose by the Commissioner, the Director of the Port Authority, the Director of the Civil Aviation Authority, the Permanent Secretary of the Ministry for the time being responsible for transport or his representative and four other members appointed by the Governor - (3) Every question or matter to be determined by the Board shall be decided by the majority vote of all the members. - (4) Subject to subsections (1) to (3) and to any regulations made under this Part, the Board shall have power to regulate its own procedure.

-Governor may give directions.
+Governor may give directions

-- 42. (1) The Governor may, after consultation with the Board, give to the Board directions of a general character as to the exercise and performance by the Board of its functions under this Law and any other enactment in relation to matters which appear to him to affect the public interest, and the Board shall give effect to any such direction. - (2) The Governor may, after consultation with the Board and the Director, give directions as to the total number of omnibuses and taxis which may be registered by the Director under Part II of this Law at any time, and the Director shall supply the Board with all such information from the register as the Board shall require for the purpose of enabling the Board to limit or suspend applications for permits under this Part.
+- 42. (1) The Governor may, after consultation with the Board, give to the Board directions of a general character as to the exercise and performance by the Board of its functions under this Law and any other enactment in relation to matters which appear to him to affect the public interest, and the Board shall give effect to any such directions. - (2) The Governor may, after consultation with the Board and the Director, give directions as to the total number of omnibuses and taxis which may be registered by the Director under Part II at any time, and the Director shall supply the Board with all such information from the register as the Board shall require for the purpose of enabling the Board to limit or suspend applications for permits under this Part.